 Love quick & easy recipes?
 Follow me on Instagram, Facebook, Pinterest & Twitter for all the latest recipe inspiration!
 Plus join my email list here and receive a free e-book.

 - 6-7 ripe plum or vine-ripe tomatoes about 1 1/2 lbs, skins & seed removed

 - 1 Tablespoon extra virgin olive oil

 - 1 teaspoon balsamic vinegar

-- 8 fresh basil leaves, chopped
+- 8 fresh basil leaves chopped

 - Salt and freshly ground black pepper to taste

 Bring a pot of water to boil.
 Remove from heat and drop tomatoes into hot water for 1 minute.

-In medium bowl, finely chop tomatoes and mix with garlic, olive oil and vinegar.
+In medium bowl, combine tomatoes with garlic, olive oil and vinegar.